AmirAwawdi/SQL-Udacity-Project/README.md

 This section offers analytical recommendations based on the insights gained from the data analysis.
 It presents suggestions and strategies for mitigating deforestation, preserving forest ecosystems, and promoting sustainable practices.

 #### 5. Appendix:
 SQL Queries Used: The appendix section includes a collection of SQL queries used throughout the project.
-This transparency allows readers to replicate the analysis and explore the data further.
+This transparency enables other data analytics within ForestQuery data department to replicate the analysis and explore the data further.

 By synthesizing the information collected and applying analytical techniques, this report aims to equip the ForestQuery leadership team with a comprehensive understanding of the global deforestation overview.
 The insights provided can aid in informed decision-making and the formulation of effective strategies to address deforestation challenges.

+## Attached Files

+#### 1. PDF file titled " Deforestation_Exploration_Project_ByAmirAwawdi "
+This the project outcome, a comprehensive report that summarizes the findings provide assitance to the executive team.

+#### 1. SQL script "DeforestationSQLscript_ByAmirAwawdi "
+This file includes detailed explanation of the collection of SQL queries used throughout the project.